bluekvirus/Stage.js/implementation/HOWTO.md

     }
 });
 ```
-Don't worry about container resizing, it is automatically taken cared for you.
+Don't worry about container/window resizing, it is automatically taken cared for you.

 #####Events
 Some interactions demand **collaboration** between view objects, this is why we introduce the concept of meta-event programming.
 It is like coding through just interfaces in a object-oriented programming language but much more flexible.
 The goal is to let the developer code with events instead of APIs so the implementation can be delayed as much as possible.
 The underlying principle is very simple: